 Unlike other hospitals in which your medical oncologist is often the only one to address your pain, CTCA at Eastern Regional Medical Center has a team in place focused on managing your pain throughout your cancer care.

 Additionally, the pain team attends “endorsement” meetings with all the clinical disciplines three times a week.
-During these meetings, your pain management practitioner is able to exchange information with your oncologists, such as upcoming surgeries and strategies for pain intervention.
+During these meetings, your pain management practitioner is able to exchange information with your oncologists, regarding such topics as upcoming surgeries and strategies for pain intervention.